ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 ## Create VPC, subnets, security groups, and virtual servers
 {: step}
 {: #create-vpc}
-In this section, you create your own VPC in region 1 with subnets that are created in two different zones of region 1.
-You will then provision the virtual servers.
+In the following section, you create your own VPC in region 1 with subnets that are created in two different zones of region 1.
+You then provision the virtual servers.

 To create your own {{site.data.keyword.vpc_short}} in region 1, complete the following steps:
-1. From the [VPC overview page](https://cloud.ibm.com/vpc/overview), Navigate to the **VPCs** page and click **Create** to begin.
+1. From the [VPC overview page](https://cloud.ibm.com/vpc/overview), go to the **VPCs** page and click **Create** to begin.
 2. Under New virtual private cloud section:
   * Enter _vpc-region1_ as the name for your VPC.
   * Select a Resource group.